Project Costs

 When should you apply?

 The Project Costs stream has no application deadlines, and you can apply at any time.
-We will not any fund work that has already taken place, or any costs incurred, before the date we give you a decision.
+We do not fund retrospectively and will not fund any work taken place before you receive a decision.
 If your request is successful, you must start spending your grant within 12 months

 Plan your application date so that you will receive a decision in plenty of time before the work will begin.
 We receive a very high number of applications between October and January.
 If you submit a form during these months, it may take longer to get a decision.